pagopa/terraform-azurerm-v3/azure_devops_agent/README.md

 |------|-----------------------------------------------------------------------------------------------|
 | install_requirements| Installs all the required packages for an azure devops agent, such as az-cli, docker, helm... |

-### How to define a new extension

-If you want to include a new extension in this module, you simply have to create a new folder in the `extensions` directory, containing the script configuration `json` and `sh` file required to define the extension.
-The json file is used by the VM to locate the executable file, while the executable contains the actual "source" of the extension.

-**N.B.:** json file MUST be named `script-config.json` since by convention that's the name that is loked for by this module

-Then you simply need to reference the new extension name when using this module

-**N.B.:** be sure to double-check the path defined in `script-config.json`, since you will not get any warning

 ### How to define a custom extension